Connor Taylor (footballer, born 2001): Stoke City

 On 17 June 2021, Taylor joined Bristol Rovers on loan for the 2021–22 season.
 Taylor contracted COVID-19 and the "Pirates" got off to a poor start to the campaign, but manager Joey Barton described Taylor as a "colossus" after Rovers picked up their first League Two win of the season in a 1–0 win over Crawley Town at the Memorial Stadium on 4 September.
 On 25 September 2021, Taylor scored a first career goal as he equalised with ten minutes to go as Rovers got a last-minute comeback victory at Walsall, the club's first away win in nine months.
 Taylor's impressive early-season form continued and on 12 November, he was awarded the EFL Young Player of the Month Award.
-This came after two clean sheets in six matches and an impressive man-of-the-match performance as Rovers defeated high-flying Harrogate Town, Taylor winning thirteen aerial duels.
-In February 2022 it was revealed by Barton that Taylor will undergo heart surgery at the end of the 2021–22 season after feeling unwell in a warm-up against Oldham.
+This came after two clean sheets in six matches and an impressive man of the match performance as Rovers defeated high-flying Harrogate Town, Taylor winning 13 aerial duels.
+In February 2022, it was revealed by Barton that Taylor would undergo heart surgery at the end of the season after feeling unwell in a warm-up against Oldham.
 In April 2022, Taylor was nominated for the League Two Young Player of the Season Award, facing competition from Leyton Orient's Shadrach Ogie and Newport County's Finn Azaz, missing out on the award to the latter.
 On 7 May 2022, Taylor scored the second goal in a final day 7–0 thrashing of Scunthorpe United that saw Rovers overtake Northampton Town into the final automatic promotion place on goals scored.
 The following day at the end of season awards, Taylor was named as the Bristol Rovers Young Player of the Season.

 On 14 July 2022, Taylor signed a new three-year contract with Stoke.
+He made 18 appearances in the 2022–23 campaign, including eleven starts in the Championship.
+Bristol Rovers manager Joey Barton had attempted to sign him in the January transfer window after Taylor had been dropped since Alex Neil replaced Michael O'Neill as Stoke manager; however, the bids were rejected.
+Taylor had started six times under O'Neill, but was absent from the first-team between September and January.